 Calories have been calculated using an online calculator.
 Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.

 Ninja Recipe has an excellent video recipe showing the whole process from start to finish.
 They use fresh cream as a topping for the dessert, creating a beautiful aesthetic contrast!

 How to Store

-The best way to store this easy Asian snack is to keep it in the refrigerator.
+The best way to store this easy Japanese snack is to keep it in the refrigerator.
 Be sure to use an airtight container to make sure it doesn’t get affected by air, moisture, and heat.

 However, since gelatin substances tend to deteriorate very fast, it’s best to consume the dish within two days.
 We would suggest you eat this dessert right away while it’s still cold and fresh for maximum satisfaction.

 We’re excited to see all the ideas you can come up with.
 Enjoy your summertime treat!

 Looking for other Japanese anime-inspired recipes?
 Check out our Chaliapin steak don recipe that was from Shokugeki No Soma: Food Wars!